BerryBytes/precommit-util/docs/content/contributing/submitting-security-issues.md

----
-title: "Pre-commit Automation Tool Security Documentation"
-description: "Pre-commit Automation Tool is an open source software with a thriving community of contributors and maintainers.
----

 # 🔒 Security

 At Pre-commit Automation Tool, security is a top priority.
 We are committed to providing a safe environment for all users.
 This documentation provides important information about security advisories,  and how you can contribute to keeping Pre-commit Automation Tool secure.